aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

   BUILDING NFT-tutorial
   ```

-1. When prompted to publish this package under the resource account's address, enter `yes` and hit return.
+3. When prompted to publish this package under the resource account's address, enter `yes` and hit return.

-1. When asked, `Do you want to submit a transaction for a range of...?`, enter `yes` and hit return.
+4. When asked, `Do you want to submit a transaction for a range of...?`, enter `yes` and hit return.

-1. Receive output indicating success resembling:
+5. Receive output indicating success resembling:
   ```shell
   {
     "Result": "Success"
   }
   ```

+### Mint more NFTs and disable minting from admin account

 1. Mint another NFT using the `nft-receiver` profile, sustituting in the resource account's address: